 What are kWh and Ah?

-Electric cars come with lots of new terminology, but it's very easy to understand once you've grasped the jargon...
+Electric cars bring with them with lots of new terminology, but it's mostly easy to understand once you've grasped the jargon

-One of the difficulties with electric vehicles is the amount of new terminology and jargon that surrounds them.
-Kilowatts and kilowatt-hours are especially important to understand, as they explain charging speeds, range, efficiency and various other factors.
+One of the difficulties with electric cars is the amount of new terminology and jargon that surrounds them.
+Kilowatts and kilowatt-hours are especially important to understand, as they explain charging speeds, battery capacity range, efficiency and various other factors.

 Anyone with a background in electronics or electrical engineering will soon spot that the terms used are nothing new.
 The technical terminology revolves around the notion of kilowatts and amperes.